Master's Program in Policy and Theory of the Arts (M.A.)

 In those frames as well as an independent curator, curated over forty exhibitions both in contemporary art and design, which were shown in major venues in Israel and abroad.

-Dror Pimentel teaches at the Visual and Material Dept. and at the M.A.
-Program for Policy and Theory of Art.
+Prof. Dror Pimentel teaches at the Visual and Material Dept. and at the M.A.
+Program for Policy and Theory of the Arts.
 His main areas of expertise are continental philosophy, phenomenology, aesthetics and semiotics.
-His publications include: The Dream of Purity: Heidegger with Derrida (Magnes Press, 2009 [Hebrew]); Aesthetics (Bialik Institute, 2014 [Hebrew]); Heidegger with Derrida: Being Written (Palgrave Macmillan, 2019), and articles in: Iyyun: The Jerusalem Philosophical Quarterly; Heidegger Studies; British Journal of Aesthetics and Phenomenology; Performance Philosophy Journal, among others.
-He recently translated Heidegger’s Letter on “Humanism” (Magnes Press, 2018).
+His publications include: The Dream of Purity: Heidegger with Derrida (Magnes Press, 2009 [Hebrew]); Aesthetics (Bialik Institute, 2014 [Hebrew]); Heidegger with Derrida: Being Written (Palgrave Macmillan, 2019), Aesthethics: Of Hospitality in Art (Bialik Institute, 2024 [Hebrew]); and articles in: Iyyun: The Jerusalem Philosophical Quarterly; Heidegger Studies; British Journal of Aesthetics and Phenomenology; Performance Philosophy Journal; Inscriptions; Aesthetic Investigations, among others.
+He translated to Hebrew Heidegger’s Letter on “Humanism” (Magnes Press, 2018).
+His book Aesth-ethics: Art as an Ethic of Hospitality is about to appear at Palgrave-Macmillan NY.

 Photo Gallery